Qloozen/HCAID/README.md

 Both websites are made with the framework NextJS.
 To run the website locally, you can use the 'docker-compose.dev.yml' file to launch a development environment for both applications, available on http://localhost:3001 and http://localhost:3002.
 To do this, you need to have Docker installed on your computer.
 If you don't have Docker installed, you can also run the applications locally by installing NodeJS.

-** Launch the development environment with Docker ** Inside the root folder: 'docker compose -f docker-compose.dev.yml up'
+** Launch the development environment with Docker ** Inside the root folder: 'docker compose -f docker-compose.dev.yml up -d'

 ## 4. Deployment